saltstack/salt/doc/topics/development/modules/index.rst

 added into Salt.
 The `auth` function needs to be implemented to satisfy the requirements of an auth module.
 Use the ``pam`` module as an example.

+See :ref:`External Authentication System <acl-eauth>` for more about authentication in Salt.

 Beacon
 ------